kaushalmarandi/MapRoute/README.md

 # 🚀 https://navido.tech Realtime Route Optimizer

 This is the **Spring Boot Backend** for the **Navido** application.
-It provides realtime optimized routes based on traffic metadata, input locations and interacts with a React frontend.
+It provides realtime optimized routes based on traffic metadata, input locations and interacts with a React frontend.It processes location-based requests and returns step-by-step navigation details, estimated travel time, and total distance.
+The backend seamlessly integrates with a React frontend and supports containerized deployment using Docker.

+### Note:
+- The backend can be modified to get the routes in three different languages, i.e,  ENGLISH, HINDI & KANNADA.
+However based on 90% of the users and reviews, it's been set to ENGLISH internally, as maximum of the users didn't want too many input fields, and considered single language to be convenient.

 ## 📌 Features